-Studen Date
+Stude nt Date

-Place of f Employment
+Place of Employment

-Work S Site Supervisor Title
+Work Site Supervisor Title

-Purpose of supervisory visitation:
+Purp ose of supervisory visitation:

-Educational Training Plan Development/Implementation
+\mathcal{C} nt/Implementation

 Student Observation

 Student Evaluation

 Counseling

 Problem Resolution

 Other:

-On-The-Job Behaviors Related to Core Skills

-Comments: Record observations, actions to be taken, and/or recommendations.
-Identify specific strengths and needed improvements.
+Comi The-Job Behaviors Related to Conents: Record observations, actions to both and needed improvements.
+It checklist, if desired] re SKIIIS be taken, and/or recommendations.
+Identify specific

-[insert checklist, if desired]

-On-The-Job Behaviors Related to Specific Job Skills

-Comments: Record observations, actions to be taken, and/or recommendations.
-Identify specific strengths and needed improvements.
+Com The-Job Behaviors Related to Spenents: Record observations, actions to be the and needed improvements. ecific Job Skills be taken, and/or recommendations.
+Identify specific

-[insert checklist, if desired]
+[inse rt checklist, if desired]

-Follow-up conference held with student on:
+Follov w-up conference held with student on: Date

 WBL Coordinator's Signature

+6